joeygrable94/gridinator/README.md

 $full-screen-responsive: true !default;

 // The vertical grid unit.
 Margin, padding, and line-height are set to
 // multiples of this value.
-This is the value that determines the baseline
+This is the value that determines the buildline
 // for our vertical rhythm.
 The default value of 6px allows more fine
 // tuned designs that still obey vertical rhythm.
-$baseline-unit: 8px !default;
+$buildline-unit: 8px !default;

 // This gives type an ideal line-height.
 The value that multiplies
-// the $baseline-unit to get the $baseline-height.
+// the $buildline-unit to get the $buildline-height.
-$baseline-mltp: 4 !default;
+$buildline-mltp: 4 !default;

-// Base font size in pixels, gets converted to ems
+// build font size in pixels, gets converted to ems
-$base-font-size: 18px !default;
+$build-font-size: 18px !default;

 // Modular scale ratio is used to calculate different font sizes
 $ratio-modular-scale: 1.5 !default;